Normal and

 After

-production of the rabbit will be irregular and hard feces are coated with
+of the rabbit will be irregular and hard feces are usually coated with mucus.

 Sediment